image_pdfPDFimage_printPrint

 This preserve protects the largest remaining example of a coastal cedar wetland, which was once common along the Oregon coast.

-Take the boardwalk from the parking lot passing by Marsha area with Willows and Sola and sedges.
+Take the boardwalk from the parking lot passing by a marshy area with willows, salal, and sedges.

 Begin with the trail larger trees are hemlocks and Sitka Spruce trees.

-I’m walking along the boardwalk you come to a junction where if you take a left, you cross a small verbally and little creek.
+Walking along the boardwalk you come to a junction where if you take a left, you cross a small burbling little creek.
 There’s also a small trail that goes off to the left, but it is closed at the time of this review due to storm damage.
-Continue along start to see some cedar trees and Trail ends at a viewing area with a picnic table and some benches within the sound of the burbling creek.
+Continue along and you will start to see some cedar trees and the trail ends at a viewing area with a picnic table and some benches within the sound of the burbling creek.

 Walking back along the boardwalk you may also catch distant roar of the ocean surf.
 At the junction, turn left to follow the boardwalk towards the big ceder.

-Walking along the boardwalk, there are some non-native plants in here, such as Himalaya blackberry English, Ivy, and fuchsia Magellan.
+Walking along the boardwalk, there are some non-native plants in here, such as Himalayan blackberry English Ivy, and fuchsia magellanica.

 As you look up in the branches, you will see that other plants survive by growing on this cedar tree.
-There are some hemlock trees and Salal rolling out of the trunk just so loud, but evergreen huckleberries are also here.
+There are some hemlock trees and Salal growing out of the trunk and evergreen huckleberries are also grow here.
 There is another picnic table here where you can sit and enjoy the view.

 The boardwalk continues to a short distance further past another very large cedar tree, then drops down to a dirt trail.
 This trail was closed at the time of this review.